greeshmab/greeshmab.github.io/_posts/2020-03-20-IG-DIvergence.md

 comments: true
 date: 2020-03-20
 ---
-A divergence Function D[p:q] between two points P, Q on a manifold plays a major role in information geometry.
+A Divergence function D[p:q] between two points P, Q on a manifold plays a major role in information geometry.
 Its applications range from Machine Learning, Vision, Optimization, Information theory and Statistics.

 Let's take a simple example of the Manifold of Gaussian Distribution.
 A one dimensional Gaussian distribution with mean $\mu$, and sd $\sigma$, is represented by probability density function: